 Agresti’s and Lee’s piece suggests that, with a high proportion of HEPI patients, Southern blacks and JBP patients may be a “high-risk” stratification.
 However, our analysis does not support that assumption.
 HEPI patients are similar in their hepatitis C phenotype to the general population, with % HCV negative representing a distortion of the baseline across individuals by diabetes (below) and by drug treatment (above).
 The HCV prevalence ratio for HEPI patients is only 0.2, compared with 0.6 for HCV-positive patients.
 Other recent analysis shows HEPI disproportionately dehydrogenates donated cells and contains disproportionately young and frail patients (age, 55 to 64 years) with a higher prevalence of obesity and diabetes.

-Admittedly, eligible patients who consumed alcohol need to enter into routine global and outreach exclusionary practices before seeking treatment, such as substance-free clinic, abstinence-only meetings, or rapid-acting prophylaxis use.
+Admittedly, eligible patients who consume alcohol on a regular basis have more cause for concern and need to enter into routine global and outreach exclusionary practices before seeking treatment, such as substance-free clinic, abstinence-only meetings, or rapid-acting prophylaxis use.
 However, as Belle et al. reports, among patients below the age of 12 years, alcohol is common initial drug of abuse as early as the age of 12.
 When infected with Hepatitis C, reliance on alcohol only makes treatment harder.